isomerpages/alps-corp/_about-us/Vision, Mission, Value.md

 * EMPATHY : We care for each other.
 We stand in the shoes of others and understand their point of views.
 We think and do what is the best for our staff, stakeholders, and patients.

-* TRUST & RESPECT : We honour and deliver what we promise.
+* TRUST &amp; RESPECT : We honour and deliver what we promise.
 We embrace and value our diversities.
 We create a conducive working environment where different views are being respected.